Conveniently Located to Serve Phoenix, Scottsdale, Mesa, and Tempe

 When considering the cost of a Botox procedure, much more is involved than the price of the product.
 The most important factor affecting the price of Botox in Scottsdale or anywhere else is the expertise of the healthcare professional administering your treatment.

-To guarantee you’re receiving top-notch care with the least chance of side effects or dangerous complications, it’s vital you receive your Botox treatment from a board-certified facial plastic surgeon.
+To guarantee you’re receiving top-notch care with the least chance of side effects or dangerous complications, you must receive your Botox treatment from a board-certified facial plastic surgeon.
 Botox is a technique-sensitive procedure.
 Dr. David A. Hecht has the experience to ensure your treatment will be safe, and your results all that you hoped for.

 Medical spas may promise better deals (often using “off-brand” Botox), and Groupon offers many listings for drastically reduced treatments, but they can’t offer the same professional results and peace of mind that a facial plastic surgeon can.

 This is one instance that you truly get what you pay for, so think twice before going to a discount medspa or purchasing a Groupon deal.
-When you weigh the benefits versus the risks, it’s obvious that going with a facial plastic surgeon is the wise choice – and a sound investment.
+When you weigh the benefits versus the risks, it’s obvious that going with a facial plastic surgeon is a wise choice – and a sound investment.

 People who have neuromuscular diseases including myasthenia gravis, ALS (Lou Gehrig’s), or Lambert-Eaton syndrome are not candidates for Botox.
 Women who are pregnant or nursing should postpone having the procedure.
 Patients who are allergic to human albumin cannot use Botox.